Master's Credential Cohort Program

 What can I do with this degree?

-Our graduates go on to teach students with mild to moderate disabilities aged Kindergarten through 22 years.
-The California Commission on Teacher Credentialing defines mild to moderate disabilites as "specific learning disabilities; mild to moderate mental retardation; other health impairment; [and/or] serious emotional disturbance."
+Our graduates go on to teach students with mild to moderate disabilities.
+The California Commission on Teacher Credentialing defines this specialty area as: "Includes specific learning disabilities; mild to moderate mental retardation; other health impairment; serious emotional disturbance; and authorizes service in grades K–12 and in classes organized primarily for adults through age 22."

 Who should apply?